truecharts/website/src/content/docs/guides/s3-setup.md

 ## S3 Backup Providers

 Our only officially supported system for "offsite" backups is S3(-compatible) storage.
-Offsite can be either another machine with running [MinIO](https://min.io/) or a S3 Storage provider like [BackBlaze](https://www.backblaze.com/docs/cloud-storage-s3-compatible-api), [CloudFlare](https://www.cloudflare.com/en-au/developer-platform/r2/), [Amazon](https://aws.amazon.com/s3/) (coming soon) and more.
+Offsite can be either another machine with running [MinIO](https://min.io/) or an S3 Storage provider like [BackBlaze](https://www.backblaze.com/docs/cloud-storage-s3-compatible-api), [CloudFlare](https://www.cloudflare.com/en-au/developer-platform/r2/), [Amazon](https://aws.amazon.com/s3/) (coming soon) and more.
 Currently our only *officially* supported backup providers are CloudFlare and BackBlaze, but we're working to expand this list in the future.

 Both CloudFlare and BackBlaze provide a free plan with 10GB of storage included.